 Transdisciplinary research projects within the framework of the SOR4D programme may not last longer than 36 months.
-The average budget of a transdisciplinary 36-month SOR4D project is expected to range between 500,000 and 1,000,000 Swiss Francs.
-These figures are provided as a benchmark.
+The budget of a transdisciplinary 36-month SOR4D project must be between 500'000 and 1'000'000 Swiss Francs.

-The SOR4D programme does not fund PhD students.
+The SOR4D programme does not fund PhD students.19

 In their third year, funded projects will be invited to submit proposals for Transformation Accelerating Grants (TAGs) of additional 12 months.
-Per project, an extra budget for TAGs of at least 100,000 Swiss Francs is earmarked.
+Per project, an extra budget for TAGs of at least 100'000 Swiss Francs is earmarked.
 TAGs are granted on a competitive basis.